CBIIT/bento-mdf/README.md

 A named relationship can have properties defined, analogous to nodes.

 A named relationship can be specified as required with the `Req` key, and its multiplicity (from source node type to destination node type) with the `Mul` key.

 A given named relationship can be formed between different source and destination node type pairs.
-The `Ends` key points to an array of `{ Src, Dst }` objects that describe the allowed pairs.
+The `Ends` key points to an array of `{Src:<nodename>, Dst:<nodename>}` objects that describe the allowed pairs.

 ### Property Definitions

 The `PropDefinitions` top-level key points to an object of descriptions of each property.
 Property descriptions look like:

     <propname1>:
-        Term: <term reference token>
-        # e.g., for $ref: "_terms.yaml#/ajcc_clinical_m",
-        # use 'ajcc_clinical_m'
-        Desc: "a description of the property"
+        Desc: "A description of the property"
         Type: <string|number> # or the following:
         Enum:
             - acceptable